 Our principal clients are cosmetic and perfume companies in Europe and Asia, and we are now proud to offer our range for purchase directly online!

-The name austrocaledonicum was given to this very special species of Sandalwood by a botanist named Vieill.
+A botanist named Vieill has given the name austrocaledonicum o this very special species of Sandalwood.
 We can mainly find New Caledonian Sandalwood in the Loyalty Islands and on the Isle of Pines.

 Santalum austrocaledonicum is close to the Indian sandalwood (le Santalum album) by its smell and composition.

 It is completely different from Australian sandalwood (Santalum spicatum).